Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2015-11-21-coding-exercise.markdown

 The longest was to find the tool to show the key-press/mouse-clicks and to do a video capture of all.
 I tend to avoid mouse-clicking wherever possible, because it is just slower... and more harmfull for your "carpal tunnel" (you might get surgical operation on your hand sometimes otherwise...). see <a href="https://en.wikipedia.org/wiki/Carpal_tunnel">wikipedia: carpal tunnel</a>

-For displaying key-press and mouse-click, I have chose to install and launch  "key-mon" tool
+For displaying key-press and mouse-click, I have chosen to install and launched  "key-mon" tool

 <img src="key-mn.png" />